 - Bundles of data in the wrong place

 - Suspicious registry or system file changes

 If you suspect that you may be affected by a silent cyber threat, we can either confirm your suspicions or put you at ease.
 Our team can comb your network to identify suspicious traffic and hidden risks.

-As manufacturing companies invest in smart manufacturing, data analytics, web applications, and work from home models, businesses increase their exposure to loss.
+As manufacturing companies invest in smart manufacturing, data analytics, web applications, and work from home models, businesses increase their loss exposure.
 Leadership teams need empowering with greater certainty that their company and its employees are safe from cybercrime organizations that seek to harm.

 The lack of strategy to focus on essential asset protection priorities creates much confusion for leadership teams, so time and money are misallocated.
 The lack of oversight means limited accountability and diminished results for the time and money invested.